$20 million in Grant Funding for Safe Routes and Transportation Alternatives is available!

 A TAP Grant Strategies and Tips Sheet(PDF) offers helpful hints on how to make your grant application stronger.

 To apply for TAP Grants online, please visit the NJDOT’s website here.
+Here are screen shots of the Transportation Alternatives Program Application (PDF) which can help with applying online.

 There are also a number of other sources of funds available for walk and bike projects — both federal and state funded programs.
 View the Summary of Grant Sources (PDF) for more information.